jturi/local-kubernetes-cluster/README.md

 ### Troubleshooting
 ```
-# If you get Hash Sum mismatch run cmd as administrator and execute:
+# If you get Hash Sum mismatch during apt install:
+# Disable Hyper-V on your machine
-# -Disable Windows Hyper-v
+# On Windows search for "Turn Windows Features"
+# Untick Hyper-V option
+# [ ] Hyper-V
 ```

 ### Build Cluster